andon is Applicable to Every System

 Another non-Automobile Example of andon

-Hospitals HAI or Hospital Acquired Infections have gone up again since the start of COVID.
+Hospitals HAI or Hospital Acquired Infections are the bain of any hospital.
 I published a YouTube video titled “The Best Patient Safety Program” that uses the concept of andon to halt any hospital patient process if the process deviated anyway from standard.
 The challenge comes mostly from nurses that detect a doctor’s nonstandard actions.
 Doctors are not used to being corrected by nurses.
 However, if you understand a deviation from standard behavior, then you should have the authority to halt the process.